Lautinatali/BioImagingDashboard/README.md

 1. **Upload Data**:
    - Drag and drop an Excel file or select one using the upload component.
-   - Ensure the file contains the required sheets (minimum required is celltypes, treatments and one of phase/green/red).
+   - Ensure the file contains the required sheets (minimum required is "celltypes", "treatments" and one of "phase"/"green"/"red").

 2. **Select Data Type**:
    - Choose the data type to visualize individually (e.g., Phase, Green, Red, Green/Red Ratio).